mon231/com.rel.mujde/README.md

 BootCompletedHandler: handles broadcasted ACTION_BOOT_COMPLETED msg, attempts to start the background service (* might fail in new android devices, as such service must be started from GUI activity)

 ### Utils
-api.ApiClient: util to get Retrofit client for ScriptServer api.ScriptServer: wrapper for HTTP restapi calls (for Retrofit client)
 ScriptUtils: utils about scripts (repository, SharedPref, content, files, folder, ...)
 AccessibilityUtils: chmod files / folders to make sure they are readable from other users

 ### Activities
 ActivityMain: the activity which contains the fragments and the footer navbar
 ScriptSelectionActivity: a screen where the user selects what scripts should be injected to currently selected app
-RemoteScriptsActivity: a screen where the user views, downloads and deletes scripts from the remote server

 ### Adapters
 AppListAdapter: used to list all installed apps and move to ScriptSelectionActivity to choose what scripts to inejct
 ScriptCheckboxAdapter: used by ScriptSelectionActivity, to track availableScripts/selectedScripts
 ScriptAdapter: used by ScriptsFragment to view each script-item (script name, edit button, delete button)
-RemoteScriptAdapter: views item per script (script id, name, delete button, date, ...)